Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Introduction

 In SRP, a map of the acoustic scene is computed from the frequency-weighted output power of a delay-and-sum (DSB) beamformer steered towards a set of candidate locations.
 Given this map, the location of a single source may be inferred from its maximum.
-It is well known \cite{dibiase2000high, velasco2016proposal} that SRP may equivalently be expressed in terms of time-domain GCCs (TD GCCs) \cite{knapp1976generalized} of the microphone signals at lags equal to the candidate locations' TDOAs.
-The major disadvantage of conventional SRP is posed by its high computational complexity due to the dense grid of candidate locations.
+The major disadvantage of this {conventional frequency-domain based formulation of SRP (conv.
+FD-SRP)} is posed by its high computational complexity due to the {fine} grid of candidate locations {evaluated at every frequency bin}.
+It is well known \cite{dibiase2000high, dibiase2001robust, Silverman05, velasco2016proposal} that SRP may equivalently be expressed in terms of time-domain GCCs (TD GCCs) \cite{knapp1976generalized} of the microphone signals at lags equal to the candidate locations' TDOAs. {This is exploited in computationally more efficient conventional time-domain SRP (conv.
+TD-SRP) implementations \cite{dibiase2000high, dibiase2001robust, Silverman05} which make us of the inverse fast Fourier Transform (iFFT).
+Here, the TDOAs are commonly rounded towards the nearest time-domain sample at the cost of accuracy in particular for small microphone array apertures.}